Jahrix/jahrix/src/site/notes/02. Research Vault/Library/Anti-Trump Research Document.md

 ---
-{"dg-publish":true,"permalink":"/02-research-vault/library/anti-trump-research-document/","tags":["policy","research"],"updated":"2025-08-24T22:12:35.795-04:00"}
+{"dg-publish":true,"permalink":"/02-research-vault/library/anti-trump-research-document/","tags":["policy","research"],"updated":"2025-08-31T21:32:53.409-04:00"}
 ---

-Trump rode back into the White House on promises of "winning bigly" and "America is BACK," but by mid-2025, it's clear he's fumbling everything.
-Inflation's ticking up thanks to his tariff wars, global alliances are crumbling, and his domestic policies are hitting the working class hardest.
+Trump returned to the White House promising "winning bigly" and "America is BACK," but by September 2025, it's evident he's mishandling everything.
+Inflation is rising as a result of his trade conflicts, global alliances are collapsing, and his domestic policies are disproportionately affecting the working class.

 ## Foreign Policy